 This is pretty useful if you want to see the new changes you’ve made.

-Ever had that time when you're creating a new branch and wanted to sync it in the Github repository, Gitlens can do that too and if you're also planning to delete a branch go to the command palette and type Delete branch
+Ever had that time when you’re creating a new branch and wanted to sync it to the GitHub repository?
+GitLens can do that too.
+If you’re also planning to delete a branch, go to the command palette and type Delete branch.

 Commit directly in the source panel

-What's even great about this extension is that you could directly commit your code in the source control panel, no more need to go to the terminal and type out the command.
+What’s even greater about this extension is that you can directly commit your code in the source control panel.
+No more need to go to the terminal and type out the command.

-There's a lot more features that Gitlens has to offer and I would really recommend watching this (video)[https://youtu.be/C6wMNoe78oc] to learn more about what Gitlens has to offer.
+There are many more features that GitLens has to offer, and I would really recommend watching this video to learn more about what GitLens can do.

 VS Code Tricks

-Just like me you might have read or had watched a couple of vs code tips and tricks. and here are some of the things that I found recently that not many articles had not mentioned.
+Just like me, you might have read or watched a couple of VS Code tips and tricks.
+Here are some things that I found recently that not many articles have mentioned.

 ctrl + space